x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 Almodovar, Alex.
 Multiple conversations (both in-person and via email/text) regarding assignment, 9MAR-29MAR17.
-For Part II, Alex provided help with general problem solution for B/C.  All help received from Alex is documented in visual studio files.
+For Part II, Alex provided help with general problem solution for B/C (to no avail, program is still not outputting).
+All help received from Alex is documented in visual studio files.

 Matthews, Sarah.
 Multiple conversations (both in-person and via email)